What You Need to Know about Mobile App Localization in 2023!

 That’s where mobile app localization comes in.
 To bridge that gap between businesses with mobile apps and customers elsewhere on the globe.

-Localization vs Internationalization: What’s the difference?
+Localization Vs Internationalization: What’s The Difference?

-Before we delve into mobile app localization and best practices, we first need to identify four fairly-confusing terms.
+Before we delve into mobile app localization and best practices, we first need to identify four fairly confusing terms.

 Many international companies have taken internationalization approaches with their brand logos over recent years.